 Aviation is facing a technological revolution.
-As aircraft become smart, fully connected machines, new services can be introduced to benefit the passenger experience, grow revenues for operators and improve safety.
-But it relies on stable and safe connectivity – from the cabin to the cockpit.
+As aircraft become smart, fully connected machines, new services can be introduced to benefit the passenger experience, grow revenues for airlines and improve safety.
+But it relies on reliable and seamless connectivity – from the cabin to the cockpit.

 Connectivity enables airlines to bring dramatic, yet cost effective enhancements to the passenger experience – and to take advantage of the new revenue streams that accompany them.
 From charging passengers to use a broadband Wi-Fi service to opportunities for highly relevant, targeted advertising specific to the passenger or their travel needs.
 The duty-free experience could also be transformed, with passengers ordering products from their phones and tablets and arranging to have them delivered to their homes, or the hotel on arrival at their destination.

-Connectivity to the ground means cabin crews can help passengers to change their onward transit plans to accommodate for changes to their flight, while they’re still in the air.
+Connectivity to the ground means passengers can change their onward transit plans to accommodate for changes to their flight, while they’re still in the air.

+Secure, seamless coverage delivering operational data live from aircraft will transform airline operations.
 The connected aircraft can relay performance data to maintenance crews on the ground long before landing, reducing AOG time and improving predictive maintenance.
-In the future, the connected aircraft, due to its improved positional tracking, will be allowed to fly using reduced separation standards.
-In other words, the minimum safe distance between them can decrease.
+In the future, the connected aircraft, due to its improved positional tracking, will allow more aircraft to use the same airspace, significantly improving efficiency and reducing fuel usage.
 This means more flights can be in operation at any time on key, high-value routes, generating more income.

 Our worldwide communication networks are key to our comprehensive offering.
 We own and maintain our own satellite constellations.
 Inmarsat’s fully integrated networks deliver consistent communications to aircraft across every time zone.